 - ES staff can provide advice and support for your project

 - The Southland Community Nursery is a great starting point if you want to grow locally sourced native plants best suited for Southland conditions.

 - Get involved by becoming a Conservation Volunteer, or with a local community group through the Southland Ecological Restoration Network (SERN).

 - Take precautions when you travel to keep New Zealand free of unwanted pests and diseases.

 - Many organisations provide information and funding to help you.

-- If you have native forest, scrub, wetland or grassland on your property, you could have a free High Value Area survey done to learn more about it, and help you with funding to protect and enhance it.
+- If you have native forest, scrub, wetland or grassland on your property, you could have a free Ecological Survey done to learn more about it, and help you with funding to protect and enhance it.